A Thorough Look at Becoming A Video Editor

 Identifying Your Goals

-Before jumping into to Becoming A Video Editor, be sure to outline your purpose:
+Before jumping into to Becoming A Video Editor, be sure to clarify your intended outcomes:

 - Content Focus: Are you building a cinematic piece?